makrai/notes/hu2003-multiling-multitask-benchmark.md

     syntactic characteristics of other languages
 * NER, we estimate how well models generalize to unseen entities at test time
   * largest for Indonesian and Swahili
-  * Isolating for e.g. entity length, frequency, and Latin script, we find the largest differences in performance for Swahili and Basque
+  * Isolating for eg entity length, frequency, and Latin script, we find the largest differences in performance for Swahili and Basque
 * detailed results for both analyses in the appendix

 # 6. Conclusions

 * varies significantly both between tasks and languages
-* Our future work is to package the demonstration codes for fine-tuning models on tasks in XTREME and provide analysis tools, and these will be released upon publication
+* the demonstration codes for fine-tuning models on tasks in XTREME and analysis tools will be released upon publication